datastaxdevs/workshop-ecommerce-app/README.md

 ## 2. Create Astra DB Instance

+You can skip to step 2c if you have already created a keyspace `ecommerce` in database `demos`.
+Otherwise (if you did not attend the previous installment of the e-commerce worksop):

 **`ASTRA DB`** is the simplest way to run Cassandra with zero operations - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 20M read/write operations, 80GB storage monthly - sufficient to run small production workloads.

 #### ✅ 2a.
 Register

-If you do not have an account yet, register and sign in to Astra DB: This is FREE and NO CREDIT CARD is required. [https://astra.datastax.com](https://astra.dev/12-21): You can use your `Github`, `Google` accounts or register with an `email`.
+If you do not have an account yet, register and sign in to Astra DB: This is FREE and NO CREDIT CARD is required. [https://astra.datastax.com](https://astra.dev/1-31): You can use your `Github`, `Google` accounts or register with an `email`.

 _Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_